IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.AspNetCore.OutputCaching.Redis/README.md

 ## Service Designer

 Caching is typically done through policies which describe the caching behaviour.
-Caching on you end-point operations can by done with or with out policies, and policies can be tailored per end-point.
+Caching on your end-point operations can by done with or without policies, and policies can be tailored per end-point.

-To create Policies simply add them to you service designer as follows:
+To create Policies simply:

+- `Right Click` on the `Package` and select `Add Caching Policies`.
+- `Right Click` on the `Caching Policies` and select `New Caching Policy`.

 ![Creating Policies](./docs/images/caching-policy.png)